 In addition to her professional experience and technical skill set, Phoebe has also practised yoga with varying degrees of consistency and enthusiasm since 1998.

-Jackie is no novice to office management with over 10 years experience in the role, she’s responsible for the smooth day-to-day running of the Yoga Australia office.
+Jackie is no novice to membership management and customer service with over ten years experience in the role; she’s responsible for the smooth day-to-day running of the Yoga Australia Membership Department.
 Her responsibilities encompass many aspects of our business including memberships, billing and customer service.
 Her incredible organisational skills keep our team running smoothly.

 In her spare time, Jackie enjoys spending time with her family and is passionate about her health and fitness.
 Jackie’ s calm and happy demeanour sets the perfect undertone to our humming office.